Ragnaroek/iron-wolf/README.md

 # run iron-wolf

-`make run-sdl-shareware` should work out of the box on a cloned repo.
+`just run-sdl-shareware` should work out of the box on a cloned repo.
 It will run the shareware version, that is also checked in along with the code as testdata.